ExSituMarketing/iFrame-Embed/README.md

 data-res: Set 'true' if the iframe need to be responsive.

 data-ref: Set 'true' if the iframe need to be refreshed with user defined interval.

+width: The width of the iframe.

+height: the height of the iframe.

+class: must be **aoembed**

 # Auto Refreshing